bitcrowd/chromic_pdf/lunch_talk/index.md

   where we also had to print PDFs in Elixir
 - we wanted to print from HTML
   - which can be controversial
-  - we see a lot of benefits, like we can use familiar tools
+  - we saw a lot of benefits, like we can use familiar tools
 - we wanted to use Chrome, because Tessi said wkhtmltopdf has bad render quality

-- all alternative libraries used puppeteer, JS wrapper around Chrome, but we weren't allowed to use NodeJS
+- all major PDF libraries in Elixir land used puppeteer, JS wrapper around Chrome, but we weren't allowed to use NodeJS
 - in the end, used command line
   --print-to-pdf

 - command line has drawbacks (not all options, wasting resources)
+- when I looked at the underlying DevTools protocol
-- why not consume the protocol ourselves, in Elixir
+- I thought why not consume the protocol ourselves, in Elixir
 - ChromicPdf came to life
 -->